 Sheffield Wednesday is a sleeping giant.
 The definition of the phrase ‘sleeping giant’ is something or someone who holds great power but is still waiting for their big moment.
 Fans of Sheffield Wednesday Football Club or “Wednesdayites” as they are commonly known around Sheffield are some of the most passionate, loyal supporters in the country.

 Blue and white Wednesday’s massive rivalry with red and white Sheffield United has made the ‘Steel City’ derby a sporting fixture for the diary for a century or more, when the atmosphere in Wednesday’s famous 40,000-seater home ground, Hillsborough, in the north-west of the city, can be guaranteed to be electric.
 Wednesday’s other great rivals include Barnsley, Leeds United, Rotherham and Doncaster.

 1. Leeds United

-“The Whites” have competed at the top level for most of their existence, and they even once shared a Champions League semi-final field with Barcelona.
+“The Whites” have competed at the top level for most of their existence, and they even once shared a Champions League semi-final field with Valencia.
 Don Revie’s legendary side of the 1960s and 70s won domestic and European trophies, and no doubt the Elland Road club is aiming one day to return to the big stage.